KevinKra/AWS_resources/certifications/Solutions_associate.md

 - Can have multiple security groups attached to EC2 instances.
 - Security groups are **Stateful**, if you open a port it will be open for both inbound and outbound traffic.
 - Network ACLs are **Stateless**.
 You will need to open _both_ the inbound and outbound traffic.
 Covered in VPC section.
-- You cannot bock specific IP addresses using Security Groups, instead use Network Access Control Lists.
+- You cannot block specific IP addresses using Security Groups, instead use Network Access Control Lists.
 Covered in VPC section.
-- Can specify allow rules, but not deny rules.
+- Can specify allow rules, but not deny rules. ie Security Groups whitelist traffic.

 #### SUMMARY: EBS Snapshots